Scottish Widows Bank Important Notice

-Scottish Widows Product Transfer Fixed Rates up to 60% loan to valueRates current as of April 19, 2022
+Scottish Widows Product Transfer Fixed Rates up to 60% loan to valueRates for existing customers current as of November 1, 2023

 If you are a Scottish Widows Bank mortgage customer seeking a Product Transfer Switch when your current deal is coming to an end, we can assist.

 We are specialists in working with Scottish Widows Bank, particularly in the Professionals market and can advise you on your Scottish Widows Mortgage Product Transfer and make all the necessary arrangements, painlessly, and without charge.

 - No meetings